-In Paris the Imprimerie Royale du Louvre is established in 1640 at the instigation of Richelieu.
+In Paris, the Imprimerie Royale du Louvre is established in 1640 at the instigation of Richelieu.
 The first book that is published is ‘De Imitatione Christi’ (The Imitation of Christ), a widely read Catholic Christian spiritual book that was first published in Latin around 1418.

-In 1642 Ludwig von Siegen invents mezzotint, a technique to reproduce half-tones by roughening a copper plate with thousands of little dots made by a metal tool with small teeth, called a ‘rocker’.
+In 1642 Ludwig von Siegen invents mezzotint, a technique to reproduce halftones by roughening a copper plate with thousands of little dots made by a metal tool with small teeth, called a ‘rocker’.
 The tiny pits in the plate hold the ink when the face of the plate is wiped clean.

 The first American paper mill is established in 1690.

 In 1710 the German painter and engraver Jakob Christof Le Blon produces the first engraving in several colors.
 He uses the mezzotint method to engrave three metal plates.
 Each plate is inked with a different color, using red, yellow and blue.
-Later on he adds a fourth plate, bearing black lines.
+Later on, he adds a fourth plate, bearing black lines.
 This technique helped form the foundation for modern color printing.
-Le Bon’s work is based on Newston’s theory, published in 1702, which states that all colors in the spectrum are composed of the three primary colors blue, yellow and red.
+Le Bon’s work is based on Newton’s theory, published in 1702, which states that all colors in the spectrum are composed of the three primary colors blue, yellow and red.

 William Caslon is an English typographer whose foundry operates in London for over 200 years.
 His Caslon Roman Old Face is cut between 1716 and 1728.
-The letters are modelled on Dutch types but they are more delicate and not as monotonous.
+The letters are modeled on Dutch types but they are more delicate and not as monotonous.
 Caslon’s typefaces remain popular, digital versions are still available today.

 In 1732 Benjamin Franklin establishes his own printing office and becomes the publisher of the Pennsylvania Gazette.
 Among his publications Poor Richard’s Almanac becomes the most famous.